astrivant/polyad/pkg/polyad/balance/README.md

 The callback receives `ShutdownState` and returns `True` only after durable cleanup.
 Returning `False` or raising an ordinary exception keeps it pending and schedules another attempt.
 Completed finalizers are not retried within that activation.
-Callbacks must be idempotent, quick and nonblocking; their order is not a dependency mechanism.
+Callbacks must be idempotent, quick and nonblocking; model dependencies in the graph.
 Events record pending, failed and completed finalizers.
 A grace deadline does not bypass them.
-If finalization is interrupted, the scheduler lock remains for operator recovery; it is not a distributed lease or an automatic restart protocol.
+If finalization is interrupted, the scheduler lock remains for operator recovery on that host.

-This is cooperative termination, not a proof that arbitrary Python or external processes terminate.
+Termination is cooperative.
 Workloads must observe cancellation and own the shutdown and joining of their children.
 A worker that ignores cancellation, or a finalizer that never acknowledges cleanup, can prevent shutdown from completing.
 Enforce a hard external process deadline where that guarantee is needed.